AtulACleaver/AtulACleaver/README.md

 # Hey Everyone –
 My name is Atul Anand.
-I am 14 years old.
-I like to talk about coding, notion, life, literature, music, psychology, movies, and especially my journey.
+I am 15 years old.
+I like to talk about coding, Notion, life, literature, music, psychology.

-Like every gen z, I like to share my life, journey, and achievements over the internet.
-I am really into creating great connections with you all.

 ## Find Me On The Internet
 <a href="https://atulanand.co">